Top 5 holiday temptations & how to beat them

 Temptation: The food court at the mall while you're doing your holiday shopping.

 How to beat it: Plan ahead!
 You've been to the mall before, you know what food kiosks are there.
 Go online before you leave the house and look at the nutrition information to find a healthy lunch option.
 Aim for one that's lower in calories (less than 500, ideally 350 to 400) and offers both fiber and protein to power you through an afternoon of shopping.
 Also, pack snacks in your purse.
 Going long stretches without eating can trigger you to overeat so even your best intentions can-and likely will-fall by the wayside if you hit the food court ravenous.

 Temptation: A decadent, rich buffet spread at your friend's annual holiday party.

+How to beat it: Don't graze.
+Grazing can easily supply a meal's worth-or more-of calories.
 Instead, plan to eat one of your three daily meals at the party.
 And when you do go to eat, inspect the offerings first before loading up your plate.
 Make your first trip for vegetables and salad, then go back for small portions of the richer fare.

 Temptation: The leftovers that same friend insisted you bring home after her party.

 How to beat it: You've heard the phrase "out of sight, out of mind," right?
 Well, it works.
 When office workers were given candies in clear dishes to place on their desktops, they helped themselves to candy 71 percent more often than a similar group that was given the same candy in opaque dishes so the candy wasn't visible, according to research out of Cornell University.
 The same goes for those decadent leftovers: stash them toward the back of the fridge and keep the apples up front.